 - How do I make a claim against a school or nursery?

-- Before you start your claim for compensation
+- Before you start nursery accident claims

 - Making your nursery or school accident compensation claim

 - The compensation amounts you might expect from a school or nursery accident – Updated October2021

 - Why choose us to help you with your nursery or school compensation claim?

 - Get in touch for free expert advice and information about how to start your nursery accident claims for compensation

 You may not know for sure whether or not you can seek compensation for an accident which your child has suffered at school or nursery.
 However, as the school or nursery staff have a duty of care to your child, they can usually be held responsible for any accident and subsequent nursery accident claims and school accident compensation claims – whichever is relevant.
 While some

 nursery accident claims are a clear case of negligence on behalf of the teachers or staff; some cases are not so clear cut.

 As a parent, it is important to know that there is help available to you at this time.
 There is professional advice available that will help you make an informed decision about whether or not you are able to make nursery accident claims and if so, how much nursery accident compensation you can expect to receive.